haiderriazkhan/MonkeyLab/README.md

 The functions "RootMeanSquare.m" and "CoherenceTriggeredAverage.m" also generate postscript files that contain plots.
 The plots are appended to their respective files as they are generated.

-The MonkeyLab functions are available as a handy reference for those (mostly myself) using MATLAB to analyse data in Systems neuroscience.
+The MonkeyLab functions are available as a handy reference for those (mostly myself) using MATLAB to analyse data in systems neuroscience.

 -- Haider Riaz Khan